auxence-m/url-shortener/README.md

 1. The user inputs a long URL in the frontend, which is first validated using JavaScript's built-in URL validator.
 2. The long URL is combined with a timestamp to ensure uniqueness.
 3. This string is then hashed and encoded using Base64 URL encoding.
-4. The first 7 characters of the encoded string are used as the short URL key.
+4. The first 7 characters of the encoded string are used as the short URL token.
-5. This key is used as the document ID in Firestore.
+5. This token is used as the document ID in Firestore.

 **Note**: The same long URL can result in multiple different short URLs due to the added timestamp.